 Memes are powerful, so leverage them well.
 I like Dr. Parik Patel CFA.
 I wish he was my real uncle.

 PS: He has an internship opening, apply here

-PPS: Next post is on How my product hit #2 on Product Hunt.
-If you've enjoyed this article and want more, drop your email below.
-I write one article per week and send out a short email whenever I publish something new.
-I'll never spam or share your email with anyone. 💌
+PPS: If you've enjoyed this article and want more, drop your email below.
+I send out a short email when I launch a new product + publish a new article. 💌